jblindsay/whitebox-tools/readme.txt

   previous version of the WbRunner.
 It is now written in pure Rust (compared with the old Python TkInter app) using the egui user-interface library.
 It has a more modern feel, is cross-platform, and has no dependencies (including Python).
 You can now open multiple tools simultaneously.
+- Added the IndividualTreeDetection tool for intentifying points in a LiDAR point cloud that are associated with the tops of individual trees.
 - Added the LaunchWbRunner and InstallWbExtension tools so that the Whitebox Runner will be more accessible from other Whitebox frontends.
 This way users will always have a good fall-back if the frontend is not up-to-date with the WBT backend, since WbRunner is always current with the installed